How do you charge for sawing?

 How do logs need to be prepared for sawing?

 Branches need to be trimmed flush with the log so it will roll.
 Logs should be kept as clean as possible or pressure washed if they have extreme mud and embedded gravel.
 Logs should be delivered asap after cutting to prevent loss from end checking.
+Log ends should be cut square with no overhanging wood.
+When bucking logs from the tree consideration should be given to adding a little extra length to allow for checking, or planer snipe while processing later.

 What if you hit metal in my log?